Pott Disease (Tuberculous [TB] Spondylitis)

 Epidemiology

 Globally, extrapulmonary tuberculosis (TB) represented 14% of the 6.4 million TB cases reported in 2017, ranging from 8% in the WHO Western Pacific Region to 24% in the WHO Eastern Mediterranean Region.
-[8] The global relative frequencies of different TB presentations are not more detailed than pulmonary/extrapulmonary.
-In the United States, the proportion of extrapulmonary cases in 2017 was 20.8% (1,887 cases).
-Of these, bone and joint involvement was the third most common, comprising 9.8% of cases, after lymphatic and pleural disease.
-[9]
+[10] Relative frequencies of different extrapulmonary forms of TB are not reported.
+More recent yearly global WHO reports do not include figures for extrapulmonary TB.
+After the decreased reporting numbers in the COVID-19 pandemic years, the total number of diagnoses was 7.5 million cases in 2022.
+[11] In the United States, the proportion of extrapulmonary cases in 2017 was 20.8% (1,887 cases).
+Of these, bone and joint involvement was the third most common (9.8% of cases), after lymphatic and pleural disease.
+[12]

 Occurrence in the United States